CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 ## How to Cite

-If you use the AWQP Low-Cost IoT Water Sampler (LCS) in your research or if it proves helpful in your work, please consider citing it.
-Here is how you can cite this repository using Bibtex formatting below:
+If you use the AWQP Low-Cost IoT Water Sampler (LCS) in your research or if it proves helpful in your work, please consider citing it. a [CITATION.cff](CITATION.cff) file is provided, or you can use the following BibTeX entry:

 ```bibtex
 @misc{awqp_lcs_2023,